GSA/digitalgov.gov/content/posts/2014-07-11-why-marketing-to-u-s-hispanics-is-like-the-offside-rule-in-soccer.md

 ---
+url: /2014/07/11/why-marketing-to-u-s-hispanics-is-like-the-offside-rule-in-soccer/
 date: 2014-07-11 1:55:10 -0400
-title: 'Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer'
+title: Why Marketing to U.S. Hispanics Is like the Offside Rule in Soccer
 summary: 'Do you scratch your head trying to figure out the latest trends to reach out to Hispanics in the U.S.?
 If you answered yes, don&amp;#8217;t worry, you&amp;#8217;re not alone.
 The current Soccer World Cup is lending a great analogy to help you think through your strategy to your customers.
 Some rules in soccer, as in'
-authors: [alberto-navas]
+authors:
+  - alberto-navas
 categories:
   - Content
   - Monthly Theme